aztecrex/engineer-site/src/articles/host-it-on-aws.md

 a different domain name parameter) to test new configurations before making those changes on the real site.

-The template requires that the domain is already hosted in Route53 and that I have provisioned an Origin Access Identity but, other than that, it's really easy to use.
+The template requires that the zone is already hosted in Route53 and that I have provisioned an Origin Access Identity but, other than that, it's really easy to use.